JordanRad/connfy-api/README.md

-# connfy-api
+# Conffy API

-RESTfull API to our Connfy
+RESTfull API for our Group Project, Semester 4 - Connfy